Get a quote

 • For any assessed value between $50,000 and $75,000, an additional $25,000 is eligible for exemption.
 This exemption does not apply to school district taxes.

-Perhaps some examples can better understand how the homestead exemption works (see Figure 1):
+Let’s look at some examples to better understand how the homestead exemption works for a:

 How do you qualify for a homestead exemption in Florida?